(Photo: Department of Home Affairs website)

 Date last modified: 20 February 2019

-A New Zealander who has been granted a Resident Return Visa, and subsequently re-enters Australia beyond the Must Not Arrive After date on their Visa Grant Notice will become an SCV-holder again.
+A New Zealander who has been granted a Resident Return Visa, and subsequently re-enters Australia after the Must Not Arrive After date on their Visa Grant Notice, will become an Special Category Visa-holder again.
 They must reapply for RRV and reside for another year as a permanent resident before applying for citizenship.
-(Four years if the proposed citizenship changes are passed).
+Or four years if the proposed citizenship changes are passed.

 Resident Return Visa

 Being granted a Resident Return Visa (RRV) makes you a permanent resident, allowing you to reside in Australia indefinitely.
 However, you must renew your RRV travel capacity if travelling overseas after the initial 12 months.
-It can take up to five months to be processed if you’ve haven’t been lawfully present in Australia, as a permanent resident, for two of the last five years.
+It can take up to two months to be processed if you’ve haven’t been lawfully present in Australia, as a permanent resident, for two of the last five years.
 Note: time spent overseas will not count towards the two years.